Friday, April 29, 2005

 - Although our leader may be the spoiled son of a politician, he worked for a great education at Yale just like any other student did.
 If your family had made tons of money off of oil, you wouldn't mind benefiting from it as well.
 In fact, you would milk it for all its worth.
 Think of key figures like Ted Kennedy and John Rockefeller.
 Now THEY came from spoiled backgrounds.

 - In my opinion there is nothing wrong with a religious fundamentalist.
 Following the Bible and applying it to our country is exactly what our Christian forefathers, the writers of the Constitution, wanted.
-In America, we acknowledge that God gives us the moral clarity and the ability to recognize and confront evil, unlike other secular regions of the world, such as Europe, which condemn Israel while it’s leaders bow before the casket of Yasser Arafat.
+In America, we acknowledge that God gives us the moral clarity and the ability to recognize and confront evil, unlike other secular regions of the world, such as Europe, which condemn Israel while its leaders bow before the casket of Yasser Arafat.

 - What secret organization is Bush involved in?